Reviewing American Clean Resources Group (SMPR) and Its Rivals

 |$161.35 million

-American Clean Resources Group’s peers have higher revenue and earnings than American Clean Resources Group.
-American Clean Resources Group is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.
+American Clean Resources Group’s rivals have higher revenue and earnings than American Clean Resources Group.
+American Clean Resources Group is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.

 Analyst Recommendations

-This is a breakdown of current ratings for American Clean Resources Group and its peers, as reported by MarketBeat.com.
+This is a breakdown of recent ratings and target prices for American Clean Resources Group and its rivals, as provided by MarketBeat.

 |Sell Ratings